-Researchers from the Imagining the Internet Center conducted a video survey of Global Internet Governance Forum participants in Geneva in December, 2017, recording interviews with 180 people from 61 countries/territories and various stakeholder groups around the world about the ongoing evolution of the Internet.
+Researchers from the Imagining the Internet Center are conducting a video survey of Global Internet Governance Forum participants in Berlin in November 2019, recording interviews with dozens of people from dozens of nation-states and stakeholder groups around the world about the ongoing evolution humans and digital life.
 Use the video viewer to see their responses.
 Click on the first video to begin a player that will cycle through all visible on this page or click on those you wish to view.
 To see additional videos, click on the numbers at the end of the video column to display additional videos – there are dozens more than you see here.
 The question on this page:

 Among the respondents are leaders involved with the IGF Multistakeholder Advisory Group, Internet Engineering Task Force, the Internet Corporation for Assigned Names and Numbers (ICANN), the Internet Society and civil society, business, government, academia, as well as non-governmental organization leaders from across the world.

 Since 2006 the United Nations has facilitated global Internet Governance Forum meetings to encourage discussion of issues.
 IGF is one of the World Summit on the Information Society efforts toward sustainable development and its work contributes to the UN’s Sustainable Development Goals.

 The IGF does not make decisions regarding the evolution and operation of the Internet.
 Those tasks are taken on by many other global multistakeholder organizations, including the Internet Architecture Board (IAB), Internet Engineering Steering Group (IESG), Internet Engineering Task Force (IETF), Internet Assigned Numbers Authority (IANA), Internet Corporation for Assigned Names and Numbers (ICANN) and Regional Internet Registries (RIRs), all of which consist of people who are continuing to work to evolve an open network on which more and more people can exchange a widening range of communications.

-The Internet of 2017 is a extremely complex system on which both humans and untold numbers of bots communicate.
-It is estimated that nearly 3.9 billion of the world’s nearly 7.6 billion people have access to the Internet.
+The Internet of 2019 is a extremely complex system on which both humans and untold numbers of bots communicate.
+In 1995 only about 1 percent of the world was connected; today about half of the people in the world have Internet access.
 The first billion was reached in 2005.
 The second billion in 2010.
 The third billion in 2014.
-In 1995 only about 1 percent of the world was connected.
+It is estimated that today approximately 4 billion of the world’s nearly 7.64 billion people have access to the Internet.

 As Internet accessibility, quality of service and responsiveness becomes more and more vital to day-to-day actions, entrenched institutions and newly rising organizations are challenged to identify and navigate intertwined threats and opportunities.